About the lab:

 All workstations are available for bookings up to a week in advance.
-They can be booked with the lab technician by calling (204) 474-7411, emailing email@example.com or showing up in person at 233 University College.
+They can be booked with the lab technician by filing out the booking (available here or at the bottom of this page) calling (204) 474-7411, or showing up in person at 233 University College.
 The maximum amount of time you can book a station for is one half day during regular lab hours.
-After hours access is only available when an approved supervisor is available to open and close the lame.
+After hours access is only available when an approved supervisor is available to open and close the lab.

 233 University College